LanceLe25/non-verbal-communication-fullstack-capstone/README.md

 ### Version 1.1
- *Add login feature so user can save their own collections of cards *Give theme options so user can change the background and card colors *Allow users to capture their own images and add to app
+ *Add login feature so user can save their own collections of cards *Add feature that will allow user to click a card and temporarily save it to a side bar in order to better communicate what the user wants or needs
+ *Add button at the top of the show all page that will show all edit buttons, otherwise hide all edit buttons *Allow users to capture their own images and add to app *Give options for user to change the background and card colors